 The Challenges of Immuno-Oncology Clinical Development, Part I

-In the first of a four-part series, Jai Balkissoon, vice president of global product development, writes about the increase in immuno-oncology therapies.
+In the first of a four-part series, Jai Balkissoon, vice president of medical and scientific strategy, writes about the increase in immuno-oncology therapies.

 Based on oncologists and researchers’ understanding of the tumor microenvironment, are we convinced that combination immunotherapies are better than monotherapy?
 Combinations with different classes of immunotherapies are showing increased durable responses in multiple tumor types.
 Perhaps we will find better biomarkers to select effective I-O monotherapy without needing combination therapies.